DoubleCouponDay/Chunkus/README.md

 ## Building the C code
 <br>

+To build on windows, clone freeglut from https://github.com/FreeGLUTProject/freeglut into Cpp_part/freeglut.
+On linux just make sure you have the freeglut package

+Also have an placeholder.bmp in the binary folder (wherever you build or install) if you want a placeholder image for non-existant images

 The C code builds to `C_part\build`

 From the root folder, run the following commands: